-The world is gradually reopening, and we are all more than anxious to get back to traveling.
-Traveling internationally has always been a trickier path to navigate.
+The travel world has reopened, and we are all more than anxious to get back to traveling.
+Traveling internationally has always been a tricky path to navigate, even prior to covid concerns.
 Between passports, visas, long flights followed by customs, booking housing, transportation, and events in a foreign country, planning trips abroad has never been an easy task.

 However, international travel now requires a bit more preparation than prior to COVID-19.
 Entry requirements (visas, testing requirements, vaccination requirements, etc.) vary not just by country, but sometimes by city, and they continue to change almost weekly.
 It is not only imperative to research your specific destination well before your departure, but you also need to stay abreast of updated regulations just before you set foot on your plane.
 Many require proof of vaccination and/or a negative COVID test prior to entry.
 If traveling from the United States, you are also required to take a COVID test for your return, within three days of reentry, and submit the negative COVID results to the airline prior to boarding.
 Make sure you research testing facilities, or plan ahead and take a home test (or two or three) with you.